Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

   - Multiple images can be uploaded at once, up to a total size of 200MB.
   - The dashboard will display the uploaded image along with a prediction statement indicating whether the leaf is infected with powdery mildew or not, as well as the associated probability.

+### Business Requirement 3: Report

+The client is interested in obtaining a prediction report for the examined leaves.

 ## Cloud IDE Reminders